A general Kolmogorov-Chentsov type theorem on general metric spaces with applications to limit theorems for Banach-valued processes: Abstract

 \section{Abstract}

-The paper deals with moduli of continuity for paths of random processes with outcomes in general metric spaces.
-Adapting the moment condition on the increments from the classical Kolmogorov-Chentsov theorem, the obtained result on the modulus of continuity allows for H\"older-continuous modifications if the metric spaces are complete.
-This result is universal in the sense that its applicability depends only on the geometry of the parametric spaces.
-In particular, it is always applicable if parametric spaces are bounded subsets of Euclidean spaces.
+The paper deals with moduli of continuity for paths of random processes indexed by a general metric space $\Theta$ with values in a general metric space $\cX$.
+Adapting the moment condition on the increments from the classical Kolmogorov-Chentsov theorem, the obtained result on the modulus of continuity allows for H\"older-continuous modifications if the metric space $\cX$ is complete.
+This result is universal in the sense that its applicability depends only on the geometry of the space $\Theta$.
+In particular, it is always applicable if $\Theta$ is a bounded subset of a Euclidean space or a relatively compact subset of a connected Riemannian manifold.
 The derivation is based on refined chaining techniques developed by Talagrand.
 As a consequence of the main result a criterion is presented to guarantee uniform tightness of random processes with continuous paths.
 This is applied to find central limit theorems for Banach-valued random processes.

 \emph{Keywords}: Kolmogorov-Chentsov type theorems, covering numbers, Talagrand's chaining technique, uniform tightness, Banach-valued central limit theorems.